+Cashews are versatile nuts.
 You would be amazed at all the different types of foods you can make with raw cashews.
-In fact, it is a key ingredient in “veganizing” many of the German recipes that call for cream.
-Here’s a list of what you can make with cashews without using any dairy whatsoever:
+In fact, it is a key ingredient in “veganizing” many of the German recipes that call for cream or cheese.

 Well, for one, they are high in fat, so they add wonderful creamy richness to any recipe.